Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 The leader can and will ring one of the bells with his mind as a free action every round, causing an effect much more powerful than the ones the party has been experiencing so far.
-A Silence spell is excellent protection, but will prevent the PCs from casting most spells too.
+A Silence spell will prevent this, but will also prevent the PCs from casting most spells too.

 ### Hell's Bells